Goldman Sachs partners could see pay cuts - report

-Many partners at Goldman Sachs Group, can expect to see their 2011 pay cut at least in half from 2010, the Wall Street Journal reported, citing people familiar with the situation.
+Jan 9 Many partners at Goldman Sachs Group , can expect to see their 2011 pay cut at least in half from 2010, the Wall Street Journal reported, citing people familiar with the situation.

 Some employees in Goldman Sachs' fixed-income trading business will see their pay shrink by 60 percent, with some workers not getting a bonus, the report said.